AkankshaProjectHub/AkankshaProjectHub/README.md

 </div>

+Here’s a refined **“About Me”** section based on your resume, keeping your given format but making it stronger and more professional for your GateHub homepage:

 ## 🧑‍💻 About Me

-Hi, I'm Akanksha Kumari, a Data Science student who loves working with data.
-I enjoy building data-driven systems and exploring how mathematics, statistics, and AI can be used to solve real-world problems.
+Hi, I'm Akanksha Kumari, a Master's student in Computer Applications with a background in Physics and a growing passion for data-driven technologies.
+I enjoy learning new concepts and applying programming, logic, and analytical thinking to solve real-world problems.

-My academic background in mathematics has naturally led me toward areas such as <b>Machine Learning, Statistical Modeling, Graph Theory, and Agentic AI systems</b>.
-I am particularly interested in designing intelligent systems that can transform complex data into meaningful insights and practical applications.

-- **Quantitative Finance** – Statistical Arbitrage, Portfolio Optimization, Time Series Modeling
-- **Agentic AI & LLM Engineering** – AI Agents, Agentic AI, RAG pipelines, LangGraph
-- **Machine Learning & AI Systems** – Predictive Modeling, Deep Learning, LLM Applications
-- **Mathematical Modeling** – Graph Theory, Statistical Inference, Optimization
-- **Programming & Technical Tools** Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, Plotly), R, SQL, LaTeX
+My academic journey from physics to computer applications has helped me develop a strong foundation in problem-solving, logical reasoning, and computational thinking.
+I am particularly interested in areas such as <b>Data Analysis, Machine Learning, and Intelligent Systems</b>, where I can combine my technical skills with analytical approaches to build meaningful solutions.

+* **Programming & Development** – C, Java, Python
+* **Database Management** – MySQL, SQL Server
-- **Core Competencies** - Data Analysis, Predictive Modeling, Quantitative Research, Statistical Inference, Problem Solving
+* **Core Areas of Interest** – Data Analysis, Machine Learning, Problem Solving
+* **Mathematical & Analytical Skills** – Logical Reasoning, Quantitative Thinking
+* **Soft Skills** – Time Management, Adaptability, Continuous Learning
-- **Tools and Platforms** -Jupyter Notebook, Git & GitHub, Streamlit, R-Shiny, Microsoft Office (Excel, Word, PowerPoint)
+* **Tools & Platforms** – Jupyter Notebook, GitHub (learning phase), Microsoft Office

+I am a motivated learner who believes in continuous growth, discipline, and dedication.
+I aim to build a strong career in the tech field by constantly upgrading my skills and contributing to impactful projects.

 ## 🔭 Current Focus

-Exploring world of finance especially intersection of quantitative finance and machine learning, focusing on topics like time series modeling, portfolio optimization, and statistical arbitrage.
-My current work involves developing quantitative research projects that apply statistical methods and machine learning to financial markets, including strategies for portfolio construction, risk analysis, and market signal generation.
+Currently, I am focusing on strengthening my programming skills and exploring the fundamentals of **data science and machine learning**.
+I am working on improving my understanding of Python, databases, and analytical techniques, while gradually building projects that enhance my practical knowledge and problem-solving ability.